 - 1. LocalProvider: The provider allows you to run locally on your laptop or workstation. - 2.
 CobaltProvider: This provider allows you to schedule resources via the Cobalt scheduler. - 3.
 SlurmProvider: This provider allows you to schedule resources via the Slurm scheduler. - 4.
 CondorProvider: This provider allows you to schedule resources via the Condor scheduler. - 5.
 GridEngineProvider: This provider allows you to schedule resources via the GridEngine scheduler. - 6.
 TorqueProvider: This provider allows you to schedule resources via the Torque scheduler. - 7.
 AWSProvider: This provider allows you to provision and manage cloud nodes from Amazon Web Services. - 8.
 GoogleCloudProvider: This provider allows you to provision and manage cloud nodes from Google Cloud. - 9.
-JetstreamProvider: This provider allows you to provision and manage cloud nodes from Jetstream (NSF Cloud). - 10.
-KubernetesProvider: This provider allows you to provision and manage containers on a Kubernetes cluster. - 11.
-AdHocProvider: This provider allows you manage execution over a collection of nodes to form an ad-hoc cluster. - 12.
+KubernetesProvider: This provider allows you to provision and manage containers on a Kubernetes cluster. - 10.
+AdHocProvider: This provider allows you manage execution over a collection of nodes to form an ad-hoc cluster. - 11.
 LSFProvider: This provider allows you to schedule resources via IBM's LSF scheduler

-2.5.2 Executors
+3.6.2 Executors